-Registration, Evaluation, Authorisation and Restriction of CHemicals.
-REACH is the new chemical legilsation within the EU, it applies to the manufacture and import of all chemical substances that are placed on the market in quantities greater than 1 tonne per year.
+Registration, Evaluation, Authorisation and Restriction of Chemicals.
+REACH is the new chemical legislation within the EU, it applies to the manufacture and import of all chemical substances that are placed on the market in quantities greater than 1 tonne per year.
 It came into force on 1 June 2007 and replaces a number of European directives and regulations with a single system.
 Further information on REACH can be found on the European Chemicals Agency (ECHA) website.

 Which products of the Thermal Ceramics business of Morgan Advanced Materials are affected by REACH?

 Registrations have been submitted for all High Temperature Insulating Wools (HTIW) covering the following product ranges:

 - RCF: Cerachrome®, Cerachem®, Cerablanket® and Kaowool®